bonsai-rx/zeromq/docs/articles/client-server.md

 The [`SelectMany`](xref:Bonsai.Reactive.SelectMany) operator can be a tricky one to understand.
 Lee Campbell’s excellent [Introduction to Rx](http://introtorx.com/Content/v1.0.10621.0/08_Transformation.html#SelectMany) book does a good job of summarising its utility, suggesting we think of it as “from one, select many” or “from one, select zero or more”.
 In our case, we can think of [`SelectMany`](xref:Bonsai.Reactive.SelectMany) as a way to repeat some processing logic several times and feed the output of each repeat into a single sequence.
 More concretely, taking a single message and repeating the act of sending it several times for each client address.
 It is easier to show by example, so let’s set up a toy example in our project.

-Create a [`KeyDown`](xref:Bonsai.Windows.Input.KeyDown) node followed by a [`SelectMany`](xref:Bonsai.Reactive.SelectMany).
+Create a [`KeyDown`](xref:Bonsai.Windows.Input.KeyDown) operator followed by a [`SelectMany`](xref:Bonsai.Reactive.SelectMany).
 Set the `Filter` for the [`KeyDown`](xref:Bonsai.Windows.Input.KeyDown) to a key that hasn’t been assigned to a client yet – here I will use ‘A’.
-Inside the [`SelectMany`](xref:Bonsai.Reactive.SelectMany) node add a [`SubscribeSubject`](xref:Bonsai.Expressions.SubscribeSubject) and set its subscription to the `ClientAddresses` subject we created earlier to replay unique client addresses.
-Add a [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil) node after the [`SubscribeSubject`](xref:Bonsai.Expressions.SubscribeSubject) and connect the output of [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil) to the [`WorkflowOutput`](xref:Bonsai.Expressions.WorkflowOutputBuilder) (disconnecting the `Source` node).
-Finally, create a [`KeyUp`](xref:Bonsai.Windows.Input.KeyUp) node and connect it to [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil).
-Set the key `Filter` for [`KeyUp`](xref:Bonsai.Windows.Input.KeyUp) to the same as previously created [`KeyDown`](xref:Bonsai.Windows.Input.KeyDown) node outside the [`SelectMany`](xref:Bonsai.Reactive.SelectMany).
+Inside the [`SelectMany`](xref:Bonsai.Reactive.SelectMany) oeprator add a [`SubscribeSubject`](xref:Bonsai.Expressions.SubscribeSubject) and set its subscription to the `ClientAddresses` subject we created earlier to replay unique client addresses.
+Add a [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil) operator after the [`SubscribeSubject`](xref:Bonsai.Expressions.SubscribeSubject) and connect the output of [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil) to the [`WorkflowOutput`](xref:Bonsai.Expressions.WorkflowOutputBuilder) (disconnecting the `Source` operator).
+Finally, create a [`KeyUp`](xref:Bonsai.Windows.Input.KeyUp) operator and connect it to [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil).
+Set the key `Filter` for [`KeyUp`](xref:Bonsai.Windows.Input.KeyUp) to the same as previously created [`KeyDown`](xref:Bonsai.Windows.Input.KeyDown) operator outside the [`SelectMany`](xref:Bonsai.Reactive.SelectMany).

 :::workflow
 ![SelectMany detour](~/workflows/select-many-detour.bonsai)
 :::

-Run the project and inspect the output of the [`SelectMany`](xref:Bonsai.Reactive.SelectMany) node.
+Run the project and inspect the output of the [`SelectMany`](xref:Bonsai.Reactive.SelectMany) operator.
 If no client messages are triggered and we press ‘A’ to trigger the [`SelectMany`](xref:Bonsai.Reactive.SelectMany) nothing will be returned.
 If we trigger a single client and press ‘A’ again [`SelectMany`](xref:Bonsai.Reactive.SelectMany) gives us the address of that client.
 If we trigger a second client and press ‘A’ we get the addresses of these first two clients in sequence, and so on if we add the third client.
 Whenever we press ‘A’ we get a sequence of all the connected client addresses.
 Every time we trigger [`SelectMany`](xref:Bonsai.Reactive.SelectMany) with a [`KeyDown`](xref:Bonsai.Windows.Input.KeyDown) we generate a new sequence that immediately subscribes to `ClientAddresses`, a [`ReplaySubject`](xref:Bonsai.Reactive.ReplaySubject) which replays all our unique client addresses into the sequence.
 We could keep initiating these new sequences by continually pressing ‘A’ and if a new client address were to be added then all these sequences would report the new address (you can test this by connecting the [`SusbcribeSubject`](xref:Bonsai.Expressions.SubscribeSubject) directly to the workflow output and deleting [`KeyUp`](xref:Bonsai.Windows.Input.KeyUp) and [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil)).
 Instead, we want to complete each new sequence once it has given us all the client addresses so we use an arbitrary event (releasing the key that initiated the sequence) to trigger [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil) and close the sequence.
 The overall effect is something similar to a loop that iterates over all client addresses every time we request it with a key press.
 This is the general structure of what we want to achieve next in our server logic to broadcast messages back to all connected clients.

 ## All client broadcast
 To apply the logic of the [`SelectMany`](xref:Bonsai.Reactive.SelectMany) example to server broadcast, we need something to trigger the [`SelectMany`](xref:Bonsai.Reactive.SelectMany) sequence creation, and something to trigger termination.
 We already have a trigger for sequence creation in the output of the [`Router`](xref:Bonsai.ZeroMQ.Router) since we want to run our [`SelectMany`](xref:Bonsai.Reactive.SelectMany) sequence every time a client message is received.
 For our sequence temination trigger, we want something that is guaranteed to fire after the server receives a client message, but before the next message is received so that our [`SelectMany`](xref:Bonsai.Reactive.SelectMany) sequence for each message responds only to that particular message.
 A simple solution is therefore to use the arrival of the next message as our sequence termination trigger.